lsst-dm/dmtn-090/index.rst

 ^^^^^^^^^^^^^

 #.
-Submit the ADQL Query to the TAP service endpoint via HTTP POST
+Submit the ADQL Query to the TAP service endpoint via HTTPS POST
    and receives a query ID to check for results.

 #.
 Database service parses the query to determine the backend for the